atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO.md

 # ![Atlassian Bamboo](https://wac-cdn.atlassian.com/dam/jcr:560a991e-c0e3-4014-bd7d-2e65d4e4c84a/bamboo-icon-gradient-blue.svg?cdnVersion=814){: style="height:35px;width:35px"} Bamboo

-???+ info "Server image deprecation"
+!!! warning "Server image deprecation"
     This Docker image has been published as both `atlassian/bamboo` and `atlassian/bamboo-server` up until February 15, 2024.
     Both names refer to the same image.
 However, post-February 15, 2024, the `atlassian/bamboo-server` version ceased receiving updates, including both existing and new tags.
 If you have been using `atlassian/bamboo-server`,